anthonychl/THM/README.md

 *Service Exploit*

-- Exploit services in the Linux endpoint
+Exploit services on the Linux machine

 *Readable Shadow file*

-- reading a shadow file and using a password to crack password hashes
+reading a shadow file and using a password to crack password hashes

-*Wrtiable ect shadow*
+*Wrtiable etc shadow*

-- If the shadow file has write permissions you can modify a password any user in the file
+If the shadow file has write permissions you can modify a password any user in the file

 *Writable etc passwd*

-- generate a password for any user
+Generate a password for any user

 *Sudo Shell Escape Sequences*

-- sudo -l command to find linux commands/services that can be executed with elevated privileges
+Use the sudo -l command to find linux commands/services that can be executed with elevated privileges

 *Sudo Environment Variables*

--

-*Cron Jobs file permission*

-*Cron Jobs wildcards*
+Exploit environment variables

-*Cron Jobs Path environment*
+*Cron Jobs*

-*SUID GUID executables environment variables*

-*SUID GUID executables known exploits*

-*SUID GUID exectuables abusing shell features 1*

-*SUID GUID executables abusing shell features 2*

-*passowrds and keys files*

-*password and keys config files*
+- File permissions

+- Wildcards

+- Path Environments

+*SUID GUID*

+- Executables Environment Variables

+- Executables known exploits

+- Executables abusig shell features 1 & 2

+*Passowrds and KeyS*

+- Files

+- Config Files

 *NFS*